khaeuss808/XAI_FinalProject/README.md

 ---

 ## 🔍 Explainability: Grad-CAM

-This project uses **Grad-CAM (Gradient-weighted Class Activation Mapping)** to make the ResNet50 classifier more interpretable.

 **What is Grad-CAM?**
 Grad-CAM is a visualization technique that highlights which regions of an image were important for a model's prediction.
 It was one of my favorite techniques we learned this semester, and I knew I wanted to incorporate it into my final project.